ayllon/journal-astro/2019/01/2019-01-11 Packaging Comparative.md

 ### Easy to maintain
-~~Nothing special to be done besides scripting the creation of the AppImage.~~ Handling the Python environment within the image is not being trivial.
+~~Nothing special to be done besides scripting the creation of the AppImage.~~

+Handling the Python environment within the image is not trivial.
 We can not rely on the system Python version, as packages may be missing and, besides, there are ABI [incompatibility between Python versions](https://docs.python.org/3/c-api/stable.html).

+I have managed to make it work, at least building in F28 and running also in Ubuntu 18.04.

 ### Can be automated?
 Yes, and it can work with rpms, locally building...